Part 1 · The Invisible Barrier

 78 men, 24 women

-Domestic workers, drivers, cooks, vendors, day-wage labour
+Domestic workers, drivers, cooks, vendors, and day-wage labourers

 Gender distribution (n=102)